 $ wp db export

-If you get an error, WP-CLI may not be installed ( Shared Hosting ).
-You will have to export the DB manually with phpmyadmin or similar.
+If you get an error, WP-CLI may not be installed.
+You will have to export the database manually with phpMyAdmin or a plugin like UpdraftPlus.

 $ exit

-5. rsync the source wp directory to the destination server
+5. RSYNC the source directory to the destination server

-Ensure you are in the correct directory on the destination server – e.g. ~/apps/APPNAME
+- First, ensure you are in the correct directory on the destination server such as ~/apps/appname

-ensure your don’t type a trailing / on the source directory
+Note: Ensure your don’t type a trailing slash (/) on the source directory or this won’t work.

-if you get an error, it may be a different SSH port.
-Add -e “ssh -p 4001” to the end of the command to use a different port
+If you get an error, you may need to use a different SSH port.
+Add -e “ssh -p 4001” to the end of the command to use a different port.

 $ mv public_html public